-Old Town is one of the most expensive parts of the city and it’s where you’ll find the best hotels in Geneva.
+Old Town is one of the most expensive parts of the city and where you’ll find many of the best hotels in Geneva.
 Luckily, several of the top-rated hotels in the area offer reasonable rates for luxurious rooms.
-This is also an area where you’ll want to book early to lock in your spot.
+Old Town is also an area where you’ll want to book early to lock in your spot.

 - Les Armures: Located inside a seventeenth-century building, this unique hotel helps you get in the right mindset to explore the historic sites around Old Town.
 The building is also connected to St. Pierre Cathedral and is a ten-minute walk from various museums, the lakefront promenade, and the shopping district.

 - Hotel Bel’Esperance: Enjoy a panoramic view of the city from the rooftop restaurant or prepare a meal in your room using the fully-equipped kitchen.
 This highly rated hotel also offers rooms with terrace views.

 - Hotel Central: This family-owned hotel is a short walk from several important sites, including the Flower Clock and the Jet d’Eau fountain.
 Along with a good location, it offers comfortable rooms and a complimentary continental breakfast.

 ✔ Top-rated neighbourhood to stay in Geneva for foodies & nightlife